5 September 2025

 ➣ Why was Britain in such a dire situation in June 1940 ?

 Subject discussed in class: № 1.
 “Their finest hour”.
-See the annotated version.

 In the dark early days of the Second World War Churchill had few real weapons.
 He attacked with words instead.
 The speeches he delivered then are among the most powerful ever given in the English language.
 His words were defiant, heroic and human, lightened by flashes of humour.
 They reached out to everyone in Britain, across Nazi-occupied Europe, and throughout the world.
 As journalist Beverley Nichols wrote, 'He took the English language and sent it into battle.'
 (Picture and comments: © Imperial War Museum)